sthaeron/forsyde-devtools/docs/project-overview.md

 - PASS – Periodic Admissible Sequential Schedule (for single processors)
 - PAPS – Periodic Admissible Parallel Schedule (for parallel systems)

-If a PASS exists for a graph, this means that a PAPS also exists.
 ForSyDe DevTools currently implements PASS only.

 In order to know if a PASS exists, a topology matrix Γ should be first constructed.
 In Γ, the entry of row i and column j is the number of tokens produced (positive number) or consumed (negative number) by node j on arc i.
 If a SDF graph with s nodes has rank(Γ) = s − 1 then a PASS exists.